Idiopathic Intracranial Hypertension

 The fluid that surrounds the spinal cord and brain is called cerebrospinal fluid or CSF.
-If too much fluid is produced or not enough is re-absorbed, the CSF can build up.
+If too much fluid is made or not enough is re-absorbed, the CSF can build up.
 This can cause symptoms like those of a brain tumor.

-Pseudotumor cerebri is classified into these categories:
+IIH is classified into these categories:

 - Acute.
 Symptoms happen suddenly, often because of a head injury or stroke.

 - Chronic.
 Symptoms develop over time.
 They may be caused by an underlying health problem.